odan/prisma/docs/readme.md

 }
 ```

-This concept will produce more class files, but these classes have only one responsibility (SRP).
+This concept will produce more class files, but these action classes have only one responsibility (SRP).
 Refactoring action classes is very easy now, because the routes in `routes.php` make use of the `::class` constant.

 ## Errors and logging